Cell software development: Porting VMX code for SPU

-There is a great body of code which has been developed for other IBM Power microprocessors that could potentially be adapted and recompiled to run on the SPU.
-This code base includes VMX code that runs under the PowerPC version of Apple's Mac OS X, where it is better known as Altivec.
-Depending on how many VMX specific features are involved, the adaptation involved can range anywhere from straightforward, to onerous, to completely impractical.
-The most important workloads for the SPU generally map quite well.
+A substantial amount of VMX (Altivec) code developed for IBM Power microprocessors, particularly under the PowerPC version of macOS, can potentially be adapted for use on the SPU.
+The feasibility of porting depends on the extent of VMX-specific features used—ranging from straightforward to impractical.
+However, key workloads typically map well to the SPU architecture.

-In some cases it is possible to port existing VMX code directly.
+In some cases, existing VMX code can be ported directly.
 If the VMX code is highly generic (makes few assumptions about the execution environment) the translation can be relatively straightforward.
 The two processors specify a different binary code format, so recompilation is required at a minimum.
 Even where instructions exist with the same behaviors, they do not have the same instruction names, so this must be mapped as well.
-IBM provides compiler intrinsics which take care of this mapping transparently as part of the development toolkit.
+IBM's development toolkit includes compiler intrinsics that automate much of this mapping.

-In many cases, however, a directly equivalent instruction does not exist.
+In multiple cases, however, a directly equivalent instruction does not exist.
 The workaround might be obvious or it might not.
 For example, if saturation behavior is required on the SPU, it can be coded by adding additional SPU instructions to accomplish this (with some loss of efficiency).
 At the other extreme, if Java floating-point semantics are required, this is almost impossible to achieve on the SPU processor.
 To achieve the same computation on the SPU might require that an entirely different algorithm be written from scratch.

 The most important conceptual similarity between VMX and the SPU architecture is supporting the same vectorization model.
 For this reason, most algorithms adapted to Altivec will usually adapt successfully to the SPU architecture as well.